iamnbutler/quest/engine/world/history/Timeline.md

 ### 2370: Discovery of Aethyri Ship

 UNS Revelator discovers a derelict [[Aethyri]] ship, providing humanity with valuable information about their advanced technology and insights into their long-lost civilization.

+### 2375: IDC Dark Project

+In response to the Aethyri ship discovery, the IDC initiates the Dark Project - a top-secret initiative to reverse-engineer and replicate Aethyri technology for use in humanity's defense.

 ### 2382: Breakthrough in Propulsion Technology